cristiangranero90/movies_app/README.md

-# movies_app
+# Movies App from The movie database

-A new Flutter project.
+A Flutter/Dart project

 ## Getting Started